dshahid380/Gradient-descent-Algorithm/README.md

 # Gradient-descent-Algorithm
-This was just an simple implementation of gradient descent algorithm
+This is just an simple mathematical implementation of gradient descent algorithm
+   ### Libraris Used
+      * 'pip install numpy'